josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⛪️_faith_land_trusts_as_counter_radicalisation_infrastructure.md

 It is a custodial vacuum.

-Vacancy then produces:
+Vacancy can then produce:

 - physical decay,
 - insurance liability,
 - symbolic grievance,
-- narrative exploitation.
+- narrative amplification.

-Empty buildings become ideological artefacts.
+Empty buildings can become ideological artefacts.

 ---

-## 🧱 II.
-Sale as Procedural Triage
+## 🧱 Sale as Procedural Triage

 Under charity law, trustees must act in the organisation’s best financial interest.

 Leaving buildings idle:
 - drains funds,
 - accelerates decay,
 - increases legal exposure.

 Sale is often framed as betrayal.